PolarFox/msgraph-calendar-cleaner/README.md

 ## Prerequisites

 - Python 3.8 or later
-- A Microsoft 365 account with a mailbox
+- A Microsoft 365 account with a mailbox OR Google account with calendar and Developer API enabled
-- A registered Azure AD application with the necessary permissions
+- A registered Azure AD application with the necessary permissions OR Google Cloud project with the necessary permissions
 - The application ID and secret

 ## Other